When traveling to Europe you’ll most likely have two backpacks:

 Whether you’re exploring the green hills of Ireland or walking the cobblestone streets of Paris, these backpacks will suit your needs perfectly.
-They are big enough to carry any gear you’ll need for the day but they’re small to allow you to travel with ease.
+They are big enough to carry any gear you’ll need for the day, but they’re small enough to allow you to travel with ease.
 With that said, these bags might be too big for the ultralight minimalist traveler.
 These daypacks are designed to provide extra comfort so your back won’t be hurting at the end of the day.

 Best Anti-Theft Daypack

 1. Pacsafe Luggage Venture Safe 25L GII — Pacsafe is the king of theft deterrent products and the Venture Safe 25L is a great choice for those travelers who want to take their security to the next level — there is also the smaller Venture Safe 15L.
-It has a wire mesh imbedded into the fabric which prevents would-be thieves from slashing the bag open with a knife.
+It has a wire mesh embedded into the fabric which prevents would-be thieves from slashing the bag open with a knife.
 All the zippers are puncture resistant and they can be clipped or locked shut.
-Additionally, it has a RFID signal blocking pocket which prevents thieves from stealing information from your credit cards and passports that have RFID chips.
-The major downside to these bags are the price — which is about $119 for the 15L and $130 for the 25L.
+Additionally, it has an RFID signal blocking pocket which prevents thieves from stealing information from your credit cards and passports that have RFID chips.
+The major downside to these bags is the price — which is about $119 for the 15L and $130 for the 25L.

-Check Out Our Packing List
+Our In-Depth Packing List

 - Fashion Advice: How to Avoid Looking Like An American Tourist In Europe - February 20, 2024

 - How To Purchase Train Tickets for Europe | Strategies For Buying European Train Tickets - February 16, 2024